FusionAuth/fusionauth-site/site/_posts/2020-06-03-user-registration-and-sign-in-with-laravel.md

 This layout file brings in a stylesheet that includes [Pure CSS](https://purecss.io/) - a minimal web styling library - and a container for our app's primary content.
 These styles are purely cosmetic, so feel free to use your own stylesheets instead.

-Next, create a new controller using the [Artisan command line tool](https://laravel.com/docs/7.x/artisan):
+Next, create a new register user controller using the [Artisan command line tool](https://laravel.com/docs/7.x/artisan):

 ```shell
 php artisan make:controller RegisterUser --invokable